 Consider removing the following predictions from your repertoire:X Everything will be okay X You will bounce back in no time X You will get through this X There’s another soul mate/ ideal job out there for you X You will come out of this stronger than ever X You will feel better in the long run X Life goes on

 Despite good intentions, attempts to promote hope and optimism at an early stage are risky and usually counterproductive.
 For instance, following certain tragedies, things may never again be “okay.”
-Even in less severe circumstances, life may go on, but it may never be the same.
+Even in less severe circumstances, life may go on, but it may be fundamentally changed.
 If your goal is to offer real support, you have better options available than making predictions.

 People with a direct or commanding interpersonal style sometimes step in the trap of trying to order their suffering friends and family to cope.
 Again, they mean well, and often base their advice on their own past, successful efforts.
 However, just like with blind optimism, people usually won’t appreciate commands when they are struggling with the depression, anger, denial, or bargaining stages of grief, so statements like the following will not resonate:X You just need to keep going X Get back out there X Pray hard, and good things will happen X Just do ____, and you will feel better